s5cubed/schlog-plus/README.md

 You can set custom profile music and people with the extension will be able to hear it when they access your profile.
 You can also give yourself a custom badge which anyone with the extension can see.
 And you can even give yourself a custom background and anyone who uses the extension can in fact, see it.
 Besides all the fun stuff, it's in my best intention to make the site a joy to use by adding fixes and quality of life features that the site developers can't or won't add.

 # Documentation
-You can find all relevant documentation in the <a href="https://github.com/sss5sss555s5s5s5/schlog-plus/wiki">Wiki.</a>
+You can find all relevant documentation in the <a href="https://github.com/s5cubed/schlog-plus/wiki">Wiki.</a>

 # Contributing
 Share your custom css themes with me, tweaks and other features and they will be added to Schlog+

 # Forking
-When forking this project, please make sure to keep your credits and attributions to me, the original creator.
-You can do so by providing a link to this repo, my github page, my schlog page or https://s5s5s5.com
+When forking this project, please attribute me as the creator.
+Or don't, I don't really mind.